Towards Optimal Branching of Linear and Semidefinite Relaxations for Neural Network Robustness Certification: Proof of Proposition

 To see this, note that since all weights of the network and optimization \eqref{eq: baseline_in_proof_of_np-hard} are nonnegative, the optimal activations $\bar{x}$ will be as large as possible in all coordinates and at all layers.
 Therefore, since the input is constrained to $\mathcal{X}=[-1,1]^n$, the optimal input for \eqref{eq: baseline_in_proof_of_np-hard} is $\bar{x}^{[0]}=\mathbf{1}_n$.
-Since the first ReLU constraint in \eqref{eq: baseline_in_proof_of_np-hard} is exact, this implies that the optimal activation at the first layer is
+Since the ReLU constraint in \eqref{eq: baseline_in_proof_of_np-hard_subprob} is exact, this implies that the optimal activation over this part at the first layer is

 Now, for the second layer, the activation attains its upper bound.
 Since $u^{[2]}=-l^{[2]}=\frac{3}{2}W^{[1]}\mathbf{1}_n$, this implies that

 Similarly, for the third layer, we find that the optimal activation attains its upper bound as well.
 Since $u^{[3]} = -l^{[3]} = \frac{5}{4}W^{[1]}\mathbf{1}_n+\frac{1}{8}\mathbf{1}_m$ and $W^{[2]}=I_m$ this gives that